 Hello!
 I’m a second-year Ph.D. student in Computer Science at Princeton University advised by Professor Wyatt Lloyd.
 My interests lie in computer systems, and my current research focuses on distributed systems and databases.

-Prior to attending Princeton, I earned a Master’s in Computer Science at Carnegie Mellon University, where I was fortunate to be co-advised by Srini Seshan and Vyas Sekar.
-I also spent a few years in industry, and before that, I earned my BA from Amherst College with a double major in Computer Science and Economics.
+Before attending Princeton, I completed a master’s at Carnegie Mellon University, where I was fortunate to be co-advised by Professors Srini Seshan and Vyas Sekar.
+I also spent a few years in industry, and before that, I earned my B.A. from Amherst College, where I was a member of the Amherst Men’s Swim Team.

-I help organize Princeton’s Systems Lunch Seminar.
+Spring 2019.
+I help organize Princeton’s Systems Lunch.
 If you are interested in giving a talk, please send me an email.

 Alembic: Automated Model Inference for Stateful Network Functions

 Soo-Jin Moon, Jeffrey Helt, Yifei Yuan, Yves Bieri, Sujata Banerjee, Vyas Sekar, Wenfei Wu, Mihalis Yannakakis, Ying Zhang

 In Proc.
 16th USENIX Symposium on Networked Systems Design and Implementation, 2019